A derived equivalence between cluster equivalent algebras: Background: Preprojective algebras and generalized cluster categories

-The \emph{generalized cluster category} $\Cc_\Gamma$ of $\Gamma$ has been defined in \cite{Ami3} as the triangulated hull of the orbit category $\Dd^b(\Gamma)/\SS$.
+The \emph{generalized cluster category} $\Cc_\Gamma$ of $\Gamma$ has been defined in \cite{Ami3} as the triangulated hull of the orbit category $\Dd^b(\Gamma)/\SSS$.
 We will denote by $\pi_\Gamma$ (or $\pi$ if there is no danger of confusion) the triangle functor

-\begin{thma}[Theorem 4.10 of \cite{Ami3}] Let $\Gamma$ be a finite dimensional algebra of global dimension $\leq 2$, and assume that the endomorphism algebra $\End_\Cc(\pi \Gamma)$ is finite dimensional.
+The case when $\End_{\Cc}(\pi \Gamma)$ is finite dimensional is especially nice since in this case the generalized cluster category contains special objects called \emph{cluster-tilting} (that is objects $T\in \Cc$ satisfying $\add(T)=\{X\in \Cc ,\ \Hom_\Cc(X,T[1])=0\}$ where $\add T$ is the additive closure of $T$). \begin{thma}[Theorem 4.10 of \cite{Ami3}] Let $\Gamma$ be a finite dimensional algebra of global dimension $\leq 2$, and assume that the endomorphism algebra $\End_\Cc(\pi \Gamma)$ is finite dimensional.
 Then $\Cc_\Gamma$ is a $\Hom$-finite, triangulated $2$-Calabi-Yau category and $\pi(\Gamma)$ is a cluster-tilting object. \end{thma}